EfronC/Delocalizer/README.md

 - Print subtitle tracks
 ```
-extractor --p
+extractor --p --m
 ```

 ## Honorifics

 Allows to use a reference subtitle file to add honorifics to an english subtitle file.
-Only Japanese-English is supported at the moment.
+It also allows to pass another file with a translation using honorifics on a non-japanese language, so it will add the honorifics, if possible, to the english one, currently only tested on Esp-Eng.

 ### Instructions